smathermather/postgis-tutorial-data/00_postgis_startup.md

 	* Double click on "PostGIS Tutorial Server"
 	* Right Click on "Databases" below "PostGIS Tutorial Server"
 	* Choose "New Database"
-	* Name your database.
-Your username would be a good choice.
-Whatever you choose, make sure you remember the name of your database (there will be many databases in that list very soon).
+	* Name your database as your username
 	* (optional) If you choose the SQL tab before choosing "OK", you will see the SQL used to create our new database
 	* Choose "OK".
 This will create your new database.
 2) Enable your database with the following extensions: